Mary Candler, Founder & Artistic Director

 Hedgepig: Secret in the Wings (The Ogre), The Merry Wives of Windsor (Master Page), Interior: Panic (Telephone Man), World's Fastest Hamlet

 Andrew grew up in Houston, Texas, but often claims to have grown up in Austin, Texas, because he’s desperate to fit in and wants people to think he’s “cool”.
 He did, however, live in Austin for several years while earning his BA in Theatre & Dance from the University of Texas.
 Despite the name of the degree, Andrew is not only untrained in “dance” but in fact grows terrified if someone even says the word out loud (in any context.)
 One of his greatest passions is Shakespeare: studying him, performing him, marveling at how amazing normal thought sounds the way he puts it, etc. Andrew’s been performing Shakespeare—various other things—around the country for the past ten years or so.
 He received his MFA from the Old Globe/USD program in San Diego and tries to bring it up as much as possible because it’s like this really prestigious program.
 As a Shakespeare nerd one of his biggest thrills was getting his name in the latest edition of the Arden Shakespeare’s Richard III (pg.
 120) from a unique NYC production where he co-played the title role.
-He’s incredibly excited to join Hedgepig Ensemble Theatre—a passionate, professional and creative theatre company with a very bright future.
+He’s incredibly excited to be a part of Hedgepig Ensemble Theatre—a passionate, professional and creative theatre company with a very bright future.

 Once Lebron, Chrissie Hynde, and the Black Keys cleared up some space for her, Sara burst from Akron, Ohio and onto the professional theatre scene!
 Well, first Sara earned her BFA in Musical Theatre from Kent State University before moving on to study classical rotating repertory theatre in Detroit with Wayne State University's Hilberry Theatre, where she earned her MFA in Acting.
 While there, Sara co-produced the Michigan premiere of Rajiv Joseph's "Gruesome Playground Injuries" while also performing the classics at the Hilberry, and spending a summer in Russia studying at the Moscow Art Theatre School.
 More recently, Sara worked as a company member with Great Lakes Theatre Company and NYC's Random Access Theatre Company before becoming a resident actor and education artist for two seasons with the American Shakespeare Center in Staunton, Virginia.
 In January of 2016, she co-founded Runamuck Theatre Company with fellow artists from the developing project, "Believe None Of Us".
 Currently, some of Sara's happy places include her cozy new Brooklyn apartment (usually filled with Shakespeare monologues and dogs on vacation), wherever and whenever she is working with Seven Stages Shakespeare Company, and especially when she is playing and creating with her fellow pigs at Hedgepig Ensemble Theatre. www.SaraHymes.com